rclone/rclone/MANUAL.md

       --local-case-sensitive                                     Force the filesystem to report itself as case sensitive.
-      --local-encoding MultiEncoder                              This sets the encoding for the backend. (default Slash,Dot) --local-no-check-updated                                   Don't check to see if the files change during upload --local-no-set-modtime                                     Disable setting modtime
+      --local-encoding MultiEncoder                              This sets the encoding for the backend. (default Slash,Dot) --local-no-check-updated                                   Don't check to see if the files change during upload --local-no-preallocate                                     Disable preallocation of disk space for transferred files --local-no-set-modtime                                     Disable setting modtime
       --local-no-sparse                                          Disable sparse files for multi-thread downloads --local-no-unicode-normalization                           Don't apply unicode normalization to paths and filenames (Deprecated)